rtuhpc/hpc-platform/doc/hpc.md

 In the Session sectoin specify your username and the login node Host name as shown in the example.
 We recomend saving the session for future use.
 ![Putty](images/putty_window.jpg)
+Change 'username' to your actual login name (hpc000XX), which you can see in the resource view in Waldur.

 **Note: if the login node requests the password during connection, your SSH key is not recognized or configured correctly.**